geedew/cross-console/README.md

  - can have console behave differently in `development` versus `production`
  - ability to send console.error to another Function while in production (for easier error management like sending an email)
  - using localStorage, a history is kept of all previous logs, limited to 100 ( configurable )
- - add a filter so that you only see the logs you want
+ - add a filter so that you only see the logs you want ( will persist accross refresh in a browser )

 # Install